 The mission of the Off-Campus Programming of GSC is to enable students to become successful upon graduation.
-The degree programs hosted off-campus provide unique opportunities to demonstrate professional, social, and personal growth.
-The faculty of scholars who are practitioners in their respective fields, enhance the learning process and to guide students to reach their goals.
+Area high schools offer dual-credit (early entrance) courses that allow students to earn both college and high school credit.
+The faculty of scholars who are practitioners in their respective fields, enhance the learning process and guide students to reach their goals.

-The program is committed to providing opportunities for the non-traditional student and the working parent.
-Course offerings are tailored by providing traditional and accelerated semesters to enhance the opportunity of completing a college education while balancing a busy schedule.
+Off-campus programs are also committed to providing opportunities for the non-traditional student and the working parent.
+Course offerings are tailored by providing traditional courses in evenings to enhance the opportunity of completing a college education while balancing a busy schedule.

 Please take a moment to visit the campus site links in the gray menu on the left-hand side of the page.
 We have developed a real-time, online schedule that displays current and future schedules so that you may build your college schedule anytime and anywhere.

 The value of an education starts with you.
-Please take the next step in becoming a Pioneer at Glenville State; after all, it is “Where You Belong!”
+So take the next step in becoming a Pioneer at Glenville State; after all, it is “Where You Belong!”